anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 **The idea:** Maybe BART's confidence is low because it doesn't understand AWS?

-What if I fine-tune it on CloudTrail-specific data?
+What if we fine-tune it on CloudTrail-specific data?

-**The problem:** To fine-tune, I need labeled training data.
+**The problem:** To fine-tune, we need labeled training data.

-Which brings me back to the original problem - I don't have labeled data!
+Which brings us back to the original problem - we don't have labeled data!

-**I tried:**
+**We tried:**
 1. Using the small 493-event dataset → Too small, synthetic labels
 2. Creating synthetic labels with rules → Circular logic (model learns the rules)
-3. Manual labeling → Started labeling events myself, got through 200 before giving up (too slow, takes ~30 seconds per event)
+3. Manual labeling → Started labeling events ourselves, got through 200 before giving up (too slow, takes ~30 seconds per event)

 **Verdict:** Can't fine-tune without good training data.
 Back to square one.